SoptikHa2/desed/README.md

 - See how will a substitute command affect pattern space before it runs
 - Step through sed script - both forward and backwards!
 - Place breakpoints and examine program state
+- Hot reload and see what changes as you edit source code
 - It's name is a palindrome

 ## Install